satyamacn11/Capstone/README.md

 6. **Table Creation**: Terraform creates a table where the Parquet file is written.
 7. **Querying**: The user can query the data using Athena.

-- The project emphasizes secure and best coding practices, testing-driven development, and familiarity with various AWS services.
+-The project emphasizes secure and best coding practices, testing-driven development, and familiarity with various AWS services.
 It also requires the use of Git for source code management, Terraform for infrastructure as code, and Jenkins for continuous integration/continuous deployment.